Friend warned police Americans feared missing in Mexico

 It’s unclear how the FBI, which is leading the investigation on the U.S. side, was first informed of the kidnapping.
 A spokeswoman for the agency had no immediate comment Wednesday.

-Lake City leaders called for the community to support the families of the victims, with Mayor Yamekia Robinson sending them her “deepest sympathy.”
+Lake City leaders called for the community to support the victims’ families, with Mayor Yamekia Robinson sending them her “deepest sympathy.”

-“We ask each of you, your friends, your family, your churches, and your communities across the nation to keep us all lifted in your thoughts & prayers as we the City of Lake City and the families grieve the loss and get through this tragic incident together,” Robinson said in a statement Wednesday.
+Pastor Herbert Godwin echoed that message during a Wednesday prayer service at Word of God Outreach Ministries that drew about 40 people.
+Four candles were lit for the victims.

+Among the worshippers was Barry Epp, 28, who said he grew up near Woodard and McGee.
+He played football with Brown, who he remembered as a “quiet guy.”
+He recalled Woodard as a good-spirited, friendly jokester.

 Bleiberg reported from Dallas.
 Watson reported from San Diego.
-Acacia Coronado contributed from Austin, Texas.
-James Pollard is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Acacia Coronado in Austin, Texas, contributed reporting.
+Pollard is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.